Kernel and Device Drivers Layer

 Binary File Architecture

 The underlying architecture of OS X executables was built from the beginning with flexibility in mind.
-This flexibility has become important as Mac computers have transitioned from using PowerPC to Intel CPUs and from supporting only 32-bit apps to 64-bit apps.
+This flexibility became important as Mac computers have transitioned from using PowerPC to Intel CPUs and from supporting only 32-bit apps to 64-bit apps.
 The following sections provide an overview of the types of architectures you can support in your OS X executables along with other information about the runtime and debugging environments available to you.

 When OS X was first introduced, it was built to support a 32-bit PowerPC hardware architecture.
 With Apple’s transition to Intel-based Mac computers, OS X added initial support for 32-bit Intel hardware architectures.
 In addition to 32-bit support, OS X v10.4 added some basic support for 64-bit architectures as well and this support was expanded in OS X v10.5.
-This means that apps and libraries can now support four different architectures:
+This means that apps and libraries can now support two different architectures:

 32-bit Intel (